axelotlramen/durin-tcg/README.md

 ## Next Features to Implement

-- good card battling against players and AI
+- (HIGH PRIORITY) good card battling against players and AI
 - a shop for frames
 - a crafting system for frames
 - adding items in battles like Genshin TCG (may be hard)
 - group battles (if it's a thing)
-- change the name to During TCG
+- fix the localization (added a starter and then realized gameplay more important)

 ## Current Cards Implemented